aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/how-to-do-lazy-loading/_index.md

 ### Step 2: Set Action URL in Client File

-Configure the lazy loading URL in your client-side JavaScript file.
+Configure the lazy loading URL in your client‑side JavaScript file.

 **Example:**